The New York Liberty are winning with defense, not just their scoring stars, in the WNBA playoffs

 » READ MORE: Breanna Stewart and Sabrina Ionescu led the Liberty to a statement win in Game 1 against the Aces

-That said, as ESPN noted during the game, Las Vegas is now the first defending champion to fall behind 2-0 in a best-of-five WNBA series.
-Teams that have taken 2-0 leads, meanwhile, are 18-0 all-time at eventually advancing.
+That said, as ESPN noted during the game, Las Vegas is now the first defending champion to fall behind, 2-0, in a best-of-five WNBA series.
+Teams that have taken 2-0 leads, meanwhile, are 18-0 all-time in advancing.

 If the Liberty keep that streak alive, they’ll be in their second straight Finals.
-Either the No. 2 Minnesota Lynx or the No. 3 Connecticut Sun would await.
-That series is tied 1-1 after Minnesota’s 77-70 win at home on Tuesday, with Game 3 at Connecticut also set for Friday (7:30 p.m., ESPN2).
+The No. 2 Minnesota Lynx or the No. 3 Connecticut Sun would await.
+That series is tied, 1-1, after Minnesota’s 77-70 win at home on Tuesday, with Game 3 at Connecticut also set for Friday (7:30 p.m., ESPN2).

 » READ MORE: The Sixers and Mayor Cherelle Parker say they want to bring a WNBA team to Philadelphia

-And if this series doesn’t come back to Brooklyn for a Game 5 next Tuesday, Aces coach Becky Hammon might have already authored the epitaph, as much as she doesn’t want to.
+And if this series doesn’t come back to Brooklyn for a Game 5 on Tuesday, Aces coach Becky Hammon might have already authored the epitaph, as much as she doesn’t want to.

 “They are the best team, let there be no doubt,” she said.
 “They’ve played [as] it all year, just like we were last year.”